Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 resources for a new instance of fpga_bridge which isolates the parent from child fpga_region.
 This new instance of fpga_bridge will be used when a xclbin image is loaded on the child fpga_region.
-After the xclbin image is downloaded to the fpga_region, an instance of group is created for the fpga_region using the device tree obtained as part of the xclbin.
-If this device tree defines any child interfaces then it can trigger the creation of fpga_bridge and fpga_region for the next region in the chain.
+After the xclbin image is downloaded to the fpga_region, an instance of a group is created for the fpga_region using the device tree obtained as part of the xclbin.
+If this device tree defines any child interfaces, it can trigger the creation of fpga_bridge and fpga_region for the next region in the chain.

 fpga_bridge
 -----------

-Like the fpga_region, matching fpga_bridge is also created by walking the device tree of the parent group.
+Like the fpga_region, a fpga_bridge is created by walking the device tree of the parent group.
+The bridge is used for isolation between a parent and its child.

 Driver Interfaces
 =================